Table of Contents

 Google display targeting

-Targeting on the Google display is divided into 2 main categories, people and content.
+In terms of targeting, Google Display is divided into 2 main categories, people and content.

 Depending on your objective, your ideal target audience may change.
 This guide covers the types of targeting on the Google display network.